Supported formats

 Open your media file and export the format you need

-Download the desktop app, import video/audio on your computer, and export SRT, VTT, TXT, LRC or CSV after review.
+Download the desktop app, open video/audio from your computer, review the result, then export SRT, VTT, TXT, LRC or CSV.